WANGLING-Pro/sab-ki-maa-chuud-ne-wala/README.md

 ## 𝐶𝑜𝑚𝑚𝑎𝑛𝑑𝑠

 ```
 /start - start the bot or get posts
 /batch - create link for more than one posts
-/genlink - create link for one post
-/users - view bot statistics
-/broadcast - broadcast any messages to bot users
-/dbroadcast - broadcast any messages with auto delete.
-/stats - checking your bot uptime
-/start - start the bot or get posts
-/batch - create link for more than one posts
 /custom_batch - create custom batch from channel/group